 Facet joint syndrome is a common disorder that affects the joints between the vertebrae of the spine.
 Pain from this syndrome can be debilitating, making it hard to perform everyday activities.
 Fortunately, there are treatments available to help manage the pain, including physiotherapy.
-In this article, we’ll look at what facet joint syndrome is, what causes it, and how physiotherapy can help to reduce pain and improve quality of life.
+In this article, we’ll look at what facet joint syndrome is, what causes it, and how a physiotherapist can help to reduce pain and improve quality of life.

 What Is Facet Joint Syndrome?